If someone on your WordPress team is installing plugins, consider the following caveat.

 Plugins Can Slow Your Site to a Crawl

 Whenever you’re tempted to install another plugin, consider these consequences.
-Slower page loads will cost you money.
+First, slower page loads will cost you money.

 - Slow pages lower your search engine rankings